neurobionics/AutomatedFeedbackTool/README.md

 * Save the PDF feedback report in a google drive folder for record keeping
 * Email the PDF report to the lab PI

+Features:
-- **Integration with Google Services:** Integrates with Google Forms, Google Sheets and Google Drive to manage, store, and read data.
+**Integration with Google Services:** Integrates with Google Forms, Google Sheets and Google Drive to manage, store, and read data.
-- **Google Apps Script (GAS) works with Clasp for local development and version control**
+**Google Apps Script (GAS) works with Clasp for local development and version control**

 **NOTE:** Further documentation for the project can be found [here](https://docs.google.com/document/d/1rP3qm6TnD3SodcFQG3da_QGBGn75UaBeSfXE4aAc2_c/edit?usp=sharing).
 It is recommended to read this documentation before cloning this GitHub repository.